timbru31/GlowstoneDrop/README.txt

 Only bukkit's permissions system is supported!
 If a command is typed wrong, it will return, that you should type /glowstonedrop help or /glowdrop help for more information!

-glowstonedrop.use.normal
-Description: Needed to use the plugin in the normal worlds!
-(Otherwise you get dust!)

-glowstonedrop.use.nether
-Description: Needed to use the plugin in the nether worlds!
-(Otherwise you get dust!)

-glowstonedrop.use.end
+glowstonedrop.use.<worldName>
-Description: Needed to use the plugin in the skyland worlds!
+Description: Needed to use the plugin in the specific world!
 (Otherwise you get dust!)

 /glowstonedrop reload
 /glowdrop reload